This uncomplicated soup is nourishing, comforting and warming, with no other flavours except cauliflower, potato, and black pepper.

 This recipe is another from Meenakshi Ammal’s books Cook and See.
 It is a plain rasam, very simple and quick to make as it does not contain any significant amount of toor dal.
 She has three methods for making this rasam, each one treats the 1 teaspoon of toor dal that it does contain, in a different way.
 I have detailed Method 1, and this is Method 2.

 Have a look at the types of rasam powder.
-If your intention is to make a plain rasam without toor dal, it is best to use a powder that does not contain large amounts of toor dal.
+Rasam powders vary as much as rasam recipes themselves.
+It is interesting that recipes that use a pre-ground rasam powder (rather than individual spices) don’t specify the type of rasam powder to be used.
+For example, if your intention is to make a plain rasam without toor dal, Meenakshi Ammal recommends using a mix that does not contain large amounts of toor dal.
 That is the case with this rasam.
-But any rasam powder will work really well, so you can use whichever type you have.
+So if you are going to make your powder fresh for this recipe, choose one without much toor dal.
+But, really, if you have some already made or purchased, it will still work really well, so use whichever type you have.
+Even Sambar Powder will be Ok.

 Pulse balls, or lentil dumplings, are added to the moar kuzhambu (spicy yoghurt gravy) to make a delicious South Indian dish.